Exercise of the OGA's powers

 The OGA’s escalation process describes the steps the OGA will usually take leading up to a decision whether or not to exercise its powers, and the process is illustrated in the figure below.

 The OGA maintains and monitors emerging issues that, if not resolved, could have a negative impact on the value of economically recoverable reserves from the UKCS.

 Where it appears that there is a real risk of the parties not resolving an issue independently, and it is considered that one of the OGA powers could encourage resolution, that issue will be added to the OGA’s “Case Register”.
 The Case Register tracks the progress of that issue through the escalation process outlined above, or until the issue is resolved.

 When considering whether or not to take action using the formal powers, the OGA will review that issue alongside the other matters before it at that time and take its view.
 At a high level, this prioritisation process is based on an assessment of the impact and strategic significance of a particular case, the likelihood of achieving a successful outcome, and the time and costs likely to be incurred by the OGA in pursuing that issue.

 Cases on the Case Register that the OGA considers to have been resolved, at least in part, through the intervention of the OGA are added to the OGA’s overall ‘“Success Tracker”, which records all the successes from across the OGA’s engagement with industry.

 The figure below records the analyses of cases resolved by such escalation and, separately, cases currently open on the Case Register

-As background, the cases referenced above are currently divided into six categories and are measured against the four levels of measured escalation.
+As background, the cases referenced above are currently divided into seven categories and are measured against the four levels of measured escalation.
 The historic cases addressed with TPA Infrastructure Access powers can be found on the OGA website here.

 It is intended that the data will be updated on a quarterly basis.